 The combined use of water-soluble CBD and retinol proved to treat a wide range of common skin concerns, including acne and rosacea.
 "Participants with acne, both male and female, saw results," Dr. Few explains.
 "I had someone with pretty significant maskne, especially around her menstrual cycle, and after two weeks of use, it was gone.
 Not just reduced, gone.
 Even patients with rosacea, who often struggle with retinol because it can make rosacea symptoms worse, they saw skin improvement with the combination of CBD and retinol."

-Moreover, for people using retinol to treat wrinkles and sun damage, its combination with water-soluble CBD actually allows it to be used in higher concentrations.
+Moreover, for people using retinol to treat signs of skin aging, like wrinkles and sun damage, its combination with water-soluble CBD actually allows it to be used in higher concentrations.
 "With the CBD and retinol, we can then up the dosage of retinol," explains Dr. Few.
-"Let's say someone has sun damage or wrinkling, maybe in the past they couldn't tolerate a high concentration of retinol because their skin is too sensitive.
+"Let's say someone has sun damage or wrinkling, maybe in the past they couldn't tolerate a high concentration of retinol or a Retin-A because their skin is too sensitive.
 Combined with CBD, we don't see that sensitivity, so we can amp up the retinol with no side effects."

-Possibly the most interesting aspect of Dr. Few's research on combined CBD and retinol is the benefit it offers for skin of colour, calling it "dramatically effective" at preventing hyperpigmentation.
-"There aren't many applications of retinol that are colourblind," he explains.
-"I've been in practice for 23 years and prior to this retinol, there was very little to offer skin of colour.
+Possibly the most interesting aspect of Dr. Few's research on combined CBD and retinol is the benefit it offers for skin of color, calling it "dramatically effective" at preventing hyperpigmentation.
+"There aren't many applications of retinol that are colorblind," he explains.
+"I've been in practice for 23 years and prior to this retinol, there was very little to offer skin of color.
 My own mother, she's tried products throughout the years and [retinol] will give her hyperpigmentation and then she has to work to correct it."

 Through his clinical findings, Dr. Few developed his own water-soluble CBD + Retinol treatment serum, CR Emulsion, the newest addition to his topical skin-care line, Aforé.
 But it's his hope that this early research on the combination can lead to further innovation in the industry.
 "It's been a game-changer in my practice and I think it's just the beginning," Dr. Few says.
 "Based on our study data, we haven't seen a single person who hasn't benefitted.
 We're now thinking about water-soluble CBD and how it can be applied to other topical skin-care products."